cameronangliss/vgc-bench/README.md

 1. [scrape_logs.py](vgc_bench/scrape_logs.py) scrapes logs from the [Pokémon Showdown replay database](https://replay.pokemonshowdown.com), automatically filtering out bad logs and only scraping logs with open team sheets (OTS)
     - optional parallelization (strongly recommended)
     - skip scraping by downloading our dataset from [vgc-battle-logs](https://huggingface.co/datasets/cameronangliss/vgc-battle-logs)
-1. [logs2trajs.py](vgc_bench/logs2trajs.py) reads the logs from player 1 and 2's perspective
+1. [logs2trajs.py](vgc_bench/logs2trajs.py) parses the logs into trajectories composed of state-action transitions
     - optional parallelization (strongly recommended)
     - configurable `--min_rating` and `--only_winner` options to filter out lower-Elo or loser's trajectories
-1. [pretrain.py](vgc_bench/pretrain.py) uses those transitions to train a policy with behavior cloning
+1. [pretrain.py](vgc_bench/pretrain.py) uses the gathered trajectories to train a policy with behavior cloning
     - configurable frame stacking
     - fraction of dataset to load into memory during behavior cloning at any given time (if not set low enough, can result in OOM)